 To Jourdon Anderson, a former slave writing in response to his former master’s request that he return to work on the plantation, to be free and equal meant safety for his family, education for his children, and compensation for the labor his family performed as slaves.
 Yet, as students will see when they examine his letter in the next lesson, Anderson’s sarcastic tone indicated that he also believed that freedom provided him the dignity to be able to address his former master as his equal in social status.
-8 Finally, a convention of freedmen in Charleston, South Carolina, demanded education for their children, arguing that “an educated and intelligent people can neither be held in, nor reduced to slavery.”
-9

 By exploring these four documents, students will begin their reflection on key issues at the core of the debates and struggles of the Reconstruction era—voting rights, land distribution, and education, but also dignity, safety, and the nature of equality.